 When you first begin Haunted Places, you may feel like it’s the podcasting world’s answer to shows like SyFy’s Ghost Hunters International, but oh boy, is it so much more than that.
 Each week, host Greg Polcyn brings you along on a tour of a famous haunted place.
 Polcyn doesn’t stop at relaying the legends surrounding each location, though — he takes a deep, dark dive into the history of every location, sharing the haunting truth of how each place gained its infamous reputation.
 Whether you believe in the paranormal or not, there’s something spine-chilling about hearing the oft-untold stories behind now-defunct asylums, dusty old castles, and creepy hotels.
 The show seamlessly weaves together ghastly history lessons with audio of Polcyn’s tours of each location, and the chill factor of each episode is supported by eerie music and immersive sound effects.
 You can listen to the last six months’ worth of episodes for free, and the full archives are available on Stitcher Premium.

-If you burn through all of these, you should check out our favorite podcasts for road trips, our top overall picks for 2018, these productive podcasts to help get your life together, the best fiction podcasts overall, the greatest history podcasts, or The Manual’s own podcast.
+If you burn through all of these, you should check out our favorite podcasts for road trips, our top overall picks for 2018, these productive podcasts to help get your life together, the best fiction podcasts overall, podcasts to listen to at work, the greatest history podcasts, or The Manual’s own podcast.
 Need more suggestions?
 Here are some of our faves for men’s fashion, craft beer, and true crime.